Information for Researchers

-- A campuswide copyright education program including workshops on copyright basics, copyright and licensing issues in research, teaching, and publication, current trends and legal challenges, and copyright issues specific to scholarly disciplines.
+- A university-wide copyright education program including workshops on copyright basics, copyright and licensing issues in academic research and publication, teaching, current trends and legal challenges, and copyright issues specific to scholarly disciplines.

 - Individual copyright queries and consultations for Rutgers faculty, students, staff, and departments.

-- Support to project managers and strategic collaborators in the digitization initiatives undertaken at Rutgers University Libraries to enhance access to library collections digitally.
+- Support to project managers and strategic collaborators in the digitization initiatives undertaken by Rutgers University Libraries to enhance access to library collections digitally.
 This entails a legal assessment on each project proposal.